3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 In 3D RT calculations, a critical difference in the calculations of profile and hence, opacity and emissivity, arises because of the 3D velocity fields and hence the requirement to project the real velocity vectors (gas velocities) on the direction of photon propagation \citep[see also][section 8.3]{Ibgui2013}.
 In this case, the $u$ parameter that enters the exponent in the numerator and the denominator in Eq.~\eqref{eq:voigt_function} changes its form to a slightly more sophisticated expression:

-where $v_{\rm proj}$ is the projection of the velocity vector on the ray.
-It is exactly this exponential dependence on the velocity that leads to drastic differences in the line formation between 1D and 3D RT methods.
+where $v_{\rm proj}$ is the projection of the velocity vector on the ray. \textit{It is exactly this exponential dependence of the opacity - through the profile function, Eq.~\eqref{eq:voigt_function} - on gas temperature and gas velocity that leads to drastic differences in the line formation between 1D and 3D radiation transfer in 1D hydrostatic and 3D radiation-hydrodynamics simulations of atmospheres, respectively.}

 The Voigt function can be computed using different recipes.
 For example, in the \Cloudy code \citep{Ferland2017}, the expression based on \citet{Wells1999} is used.
 Other techniques include \citet{Kuntz1997,Letchworth2007,Zaghloul2007,Ngo2013, Tran2013}.
 We are not aware of dedicated tests of the profile implementation within the astrophysical domain of the objects we are dealing with in this review.
 However, the following study deserves to be mentioned. \citet{vonClarmann2002} present a comparative analysis of LTE and NLTE line profiles computed with different RT codes under conditions of the Earth's middle atmosphere.
 Their results suggest that despite the vast differences in the underlying micro-physics and numerical recipes, the agreement between the synthetic observables is very good and is usually better than $0.5$ percent, in some cases up to a few percent.
 For exoplanet or stellar applications, such effects are of no relevance, except when extremely small astrophysical signatures are sought for.
-These are, for example, when arbitrary fits using a Voigt profile are needed to determine \textit{the line shifts} in the observed spectra for the purpose of studies of the variability of the fine structure constant $\Delta \alpha/\alpha$ \citep{Murphy2001, Griest2010, Murphy2022}.
+One special example is, however, the case when arbitrary fits using a Voigt profile are needed to determine \textit{the line shifts} in the observed spectra for the purpose of studies of the variability of the fine structure constant $\Delta \alpha/\alpha$ \citep{Murphy2001, Griest2010, Murphy2022}.

 Regarding the damping coefficient, the general expression for the damping constant $\gamma$ is as follows:

 where $N$ and $f(\upsilon)$ are the number density and velocity distribution of perturbing particles, $\sigma_n$ is the broadening cross-section and this physical quantity can be obtained from theoretical calculations for transitions between different energy states of different ions.
 Depending on the type of perturbers, the impact parameter $n$ may take different values.
 Resonance broadening, $n = 3$, represents interaction between two hydrogen atoms.
 The Quadratic Stark effect, $n = 4$, causes broadening due to the interaction of an atom with a charged particle, e.g. free electrons or protons.
 A rather special case is the van der Waals broadening, $n = 6$, describing the interactions in collisions of atoms or molecules with neutral H atoms.
 The latter is formulated using the ABO theory \citep{Anstee1991, Anstee1995, Barklem1998, Barklem2000}, which is based on the full interaction potential between an atom and a hydrogen particle, avoiding series expansion in $1/r$.
 Line broadening cross-sections $\sigma_6(\upsilon_0)$ for a relative collision speed $\upsilon_0 = 10$ \kms\ are tabulated as a function of effective principal quantum numbers for the upper and lower level of a transition.
 Damping constants are then calculated as: